Customer satisfaction is the measurement of your customers’ happiness with your product or service.

 You can include additional questions like demographics, for instance.
 Just make sure you really need this information.
 Don’t waste your customers’ time asking for details that you won’t use later.
 Remember that short surveys usually have better completion rates.

-There are a few types of customer surveys you can try:
+Here are a few types of customer satisfaction surveys you can try:

-- In-app customer surveys: They can be inserted into your website’s interface and give back an immediate reply from your customers even while they’re using your service.
-This could result in a high answer response rate.
+- In-app Customer Surveys: These can be inserted into your website’s interface and give back an immediate reply from your customers even while they’re using your service, which can give you a high response rate.

-- Customer Surveys via email: If you need detailed information an email survey is the way to go.
-These surveys often have the lowest response rate, as they require some time investment from your customers.
-The big advantage is that you can receive valuable and constructive feedback.
+- Email Customer Surveys: If you need detailed information an email survey is the way to go.
+These often have the lowest response rate, as they require some time investment from your customers.
+However, the big advantage is that you can receive more valuable and constructive customer feedback.

-- Volunteered feedback: Create a place on your website dedicated to comments or checkboxes where the customers can answer if they want to.
+- Volunteered Customer Feedback: Create a place on your website dedicated to comments or checkboxes where the customers can answer if they want to.
 Keep in mind that most of them won’t bother if they don’t have an interest in giving feedback.
-You can encourage that though by offering incentives like a small discount or freebie.
+You can encourage them anyway by offering incentives like a small discount or freebie.

 Crafting Your Customer Satisfaction Survey: Best Practices

-Creating your surveys is one thing, but making your customers answer is another.
+Creating customer satisfaction surveys is one thing, but nudging your customers to answer is another.
 Let’s quickly list some good practices for a better response rate:

 - Ask relevant and precise questions.
 Keep them as short as possible.